 Bangkok is a strong alternative.
 Bumrungrad International Hospital is world-class and attracts medical visitors from across Asia.
 Private healthcare in Bangkok combines high quality with substantially lower costs than Singapore, and the range of specialists is broad.

 Jakarta has reliable private healthcare at the top end.
 MRCCC Siloam, RSPI Puri, and Pondok Indah Hospital handle routine and moderate-complexity cases well.
-Comprehensive international health insurance is essential, as it is across all three cities.
+Most families carry comprehensive international health insurance, as they do across all three cities.
 For complex procedures, some families travel to Singapore.
 Most international health policies accommodate this, and the flight is two hours.

 Safety